 There are a number of things that can be used to cut out your stencil.
 Stanley knives, boxcutters, razor blades and scissors can all be used, but in my experience the trusty exacto knife is the most reliable and the best for achieving fine details (fig 1.4).
 You hold these knives much like a pencil at an angle of about 50 degrees, and always be careful as most blades for these knives are extremely sharp.
 Also be sure to have adequate protection underneath your stencil to avoid damaging whatever your cutting on.

 Once you have finished cutting out all the details of your stencil you are ready for its application.
 Traditionally with most street based stencils spray paint has been used as a quick and economical means to apply the image to street walls.
 Try and use a quality matte paint as it will last much longer and avoids any unwanted glare and reflections on your stencil that can occur from using gloss based paints.
+Using higher quality paint will ultimately create a better finished product and give you an easier time spraying.
 When applying your stencil to the wall or wherever you are going to spray it, make sure it is as flat against the surface as possible to avoid underspray and keep your lines crisp.
+If you have a simpler design, like this stencil of Lips for example it’s easier to get a clean spray.
+More detail will require you to be a bit more careful keeping the stencil firmly pressed down.

 Finally, try and remember that the best and most interesting works come about when the image and its placement on the streets play together, with the architecture and image communicating as one.